hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

 The Carpentries recommends, in order:

-1. Any service that your institution recommends and provides support for and has the minimum and recommended features needed.
+1. Any service that your institution recommends and provides support for and has the minimum and recommended features listed below.
 1. Zoom.
 This is the platform used by The Carpentries.
 For centrally organized workshops, a Zoom room can be scheduled with The Carpentries.
 Depending on demand, schedules may be constrained to 2 consecutive days.
 Self-organized workshops without institutional access to Zoom would need to purchase a pro account to run a workshop.
 We are looking into scholarship options and will update if these become available.
 For more Zoom tips, see [The Carpentries Handbook](https://docs.carpentries.org/topic_folders/communications/tools/zoom_rooms.html#zoom-manual).
 1. Google Hangouts or Skype, depending on local access, permissions, and expertise.